VictorDelamonica/VictorDelamonica.github.io/docs/MAINTENANCE.md

 ## Security Checks

 - [ ] No API keys in code
-- [ ] Environment variables used correctly
+- [ ] Environment variables are used correctly
 - [ ] Dependencies are up to date
 - [ ] No known vulnerabilities: `npm audit`
 - [ ] HTTPS is enforced